jrawbits/AccessR/README.md

     install.packages(c("sp","raster","rgdal","gdistance","Rserve"))

 For accessing Rserve from the Python environment, the pyRserve package is used.
-Activate the NMTK python environment by going to the NMTK root folder, then install pyRserve using 'pip install pyRserve', or by using 'pip install -r requirements.txt' Note that pyRserve requires numpy, which the base NMTK installs.
-The complete sequence:
+Activate the NMTK python environment from the NMTK root folder, then install pyRserve using 'pip install -r requirements.txt' Note that pyRserve requires numpy, which the base NMTK installs.
+The complete sequence for installing pyRserve:

     source ../../venv/bin/activate
     pip install -r requirements.txt